Line-us/Line-us-Programming/README.md

 A library created by fxmorin to allow you to use your Line-us with PHP.
 Available at [fxmorin's GitHub](https://github.com/fxmorin/line-us)

 ### R Library by benjaminschwetz
 A library for R, built on the Python library.
+Available at [benjaminschwetz's GitHub](https://github.com/benjaminschwetz/rlineus)

 ## Protocol details for people who want to know how it all works
 ### Introduction